Video assistant referee: Offences

 A number of offences relating to the VAR process are codified within the Laws of the Game.
 Both players and team officials can be cautioned for excessively protesting an on-field decision by making the TV signal.
 Any player or team official entering the RRA are also cautioned.
-Finally, entering the VOR will cause a player or team official to be sent off.
+Finally, entering the video operation room will cause a player or team official to be sent off.

 Location

 The VAR and the AVARs are often located within the stadium where the match is being played.
 Certain leagues have begun using a centralized review location.
-For example, the English Premier League stations all its VAR teams in the video operation room (VOR) at Stockley Park in London.
+For example, the English Premier League stations all its VAR teams in the video operation room (VOR) at Stockley Park in London and the German Football Association in Cologne-Deutz.
 During its 2022 season, Major League Soccer in the United States created a Video Review Center in Atlanta where all its VAR teams operate.

+Camera setup

+The Var system consists of 42 cameras including slow and ultra slow motion cameras as well as the cameras used in offside technology, and all FIFA host broadcaster camera feeds to ensure the VAR has the best angle possible on every play.

 Glossary

 A number of technical terms and abbreviations are used in reference to the VAR system.
 These include: